 The one strongest issue is that your keyboard shortcuts will now be distributed differently around the keyboard.
 Traditionally, ctrl X, C, and V are used for cut, copy, and paste.
 With DVORAK that won’t be the case.
 I suggest that you just get used to the two handed shortcuts.

 But, what about all of the other shortcuts that I’ve already learned?
 Look, I don’t know what’s right for you.
 But, I’m generally wary of past investments preventing future gain.
 If I think about it for a moment and weigh improved comfort, speed, and accuracy for ALL typing vs shortcuts..
 After 11 years I’m absolutely 100% thankful for my decision.

-When you switch, after a month or two you may have second thoughts..
-Just power through it.
-You'll be glad that you did.
+But if you DO choose to switch and after a month or two have second thoughts… just power through it without compromising on technique.
+You’ll be glad that you did.

 Monitor image made by Freepik www.flaticon.com licensed by CC 3.0 BY.

 - Do Androids Dream of Microsoft Excel?